Investors shed safe-haven German Bunds as ECB fortifies the euro zone

 By Abhinav Ramnarayan

-LONDON, June 5 (Reuters) - Safe-haven German government bonds sold off for a second day on Friday, with yields reaching their highest levels in months, after the European Central Bank's support for the euro helped boost sentiment towards the euro zone.
+LONDON, June 5 (Reuters) - Safe-haven German government bonds sold off for a second day on Friday, with yields reaching their highest levels in months, after the European Central Bank's support for the euro zone helped boost sentiment towards the region.

 Southern European borrowing costs fell further and the gap between long-dated Italian and German bond yields shrunk to its narrowest since the first coronavirus-related market rout in late March.